raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

   //=> 2
 {% endhighlight %}

-"mkdir" and "writeFile" both require the callback parameter.
+`mkdir` and `writeFile` both require the callback parameter.
 Therefore, we can use partial application to convert them into a function taking one argument.
-Unfortunately, "readFile" does not have this extra arity, so we must leave the wrapper function in place for it:
+Unfortunately, `readFile` does not have this extra arity, so we must leave the wrapper function in place for it:

 {% highlight javascript %}
 sequence(Callback,